ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

 This configuration tool is selected by default upon the selection of a map.
 The form on your right requests general scenario informagtion like the scenario name, duration, road structure, ego-car behavior along with which metrics you would like to track.
 Please note some selections are required while some are based on your discretion.
 Once you have set and confirmed all the parameters, please proceed to the `Ego Car` configuration tool.

-You can learn more about what each parameter is by hovering over the `?` sign next to each parameter.
+You can learn more about each parameter by hovering over the `?` sign next to each parameter.

 #### Ego Car Configuration

 This configuration tool allows you to set your Ego car on the map and configure its parameters.
 As soon as you select the tool icon, you can then hover over the map and place the car at your desired location.
-Once placed, you will notice a form on the right-hand side of the map, which allows you to configure the Ego car to set its speed, acceleration, along with your desired destination.
+You will notice that your mouse pointer will turn into a cross until you place the ego-car on your map.
+Once placed, a form should appear on the right-hand side of the map, which allows you to configure the Ego car to set its speed, acceleration, along with your desired destination.

 ![](images/se_ego.png)